computamike/windgazer.github.io/index.md

 really were the same.
 &nbsp;&nbsp; But now I find myself again missing a place to just dump my train of thought, where people can read them, or ignore them.
-So if you're still reading, have a gander and see if there's anything here that peeks your interrest.
+So if you're still reading, have a gander and see if there's anything here that peeks your interest.